 How to get to Livingston from Belize or Honduras

-From Belize, you’ll need to travel to the port of Punta Gorda.
+If you’re arriving in Guatemala off the back of a Belize itinerary, you’ll need to travel to the port of Punta Gorda.
 From there you can get a boat to Puerto Barrios in Guatemala (they run three times a day), and from there another boat to Livingston.
 There are also direct boats from Punta Gorda to Livingston, but they only run on Tuesdays and Fridays.
 Find out more about boats from Belize here.

-If you’re coming from Honduras, the best way is to get a bus from La Ceiba across the border to Puerto Barrios, and from there you can catch a boat to Livingston.
+From Honduras, the best way is to get a bus from La Ceiba across the border to Puerto Barrios, and from there you can catch a boat to Livingston.

 Is Livingston worth it?